cltl/python-for-text-analysis/chapter-2/README.md

 print('smallest number is', x)
 ```

-### Built-in functions

-Before you define a function, however, you should be aware that Python has a wide range of built-in functions.
+Before you define a function, however, you should always check if that function hasn't been implemented already in Python's standard library.
+Also: ***never*** use a function name that has been defined already, even if you mean to replace Python's built-in functionality.
+(This makes your code more re-usable and future-proof.)

 ## Working with files